Aadigha-git/CrescentHarborDirectFiler/README.md

 - `pipeline` orchestrates single-file and batch execution.
 - `batch_runner` iterates every `scenarios/*.json`, classifies outcomes dynamically, and writes `results.json` in Format B.

-The core decision: **treat schema, business rules, and transport as separate gates**.
-That separation gives us clean ownership and cleaner incident debugging.
+**Schema, business rules, and transport are treated as separate gates to give clean ownership and incident debugging**.

 ## What I Cut (and Why)

-I intentionally did not build several things, because they are expensive and distract from proving filing correctness:

 1. **Persistent amendment state store**
    - I did not add DB-backed state for `amendmentSequence` lineage.